Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 This question can be particularly important in companies with a large mix of nationalities, where things can sometimes get lost in translation.

-Demonstrate that you now take specific steps to avoid misunderstandings, such as writing down and sharing key take-aways or next steps after meetings.
+Demonstrate that you now take specific steps to avoid misunderstandings, such as writing down and sharing key takeaways or next steps after meetings.

-24. Tell me about a time when you had to persuade others to adopt your ideas or proposals
+Tell me about a time when you had to persuade others to adopt your ideas or proposals

 Persuasion is an extremely important quality in many jobs.
 You’ll want to show that you are capable of getting people to buy into your ideas, and that you’re a good enough listener to understand their concerns and react to them.

 Giving good feedback is an extremely valuable skill.
-Talk about the method and principles you employ when giving feedback (e.g specific, positive, etc) and show that you also value receiving feedback yourself.
+Talk about the method and principles you employ when giving feedback (e.g. specific, positive, etc.) and show that you also value receiving feedback yourself.

-People management questions
+3.1.4 People management questions

-26. Tell me about a time when you had to manage a team remotely or across different locations
+Tell me about a time when you had to manage a team remotely or across different locations

 This has become an increasingly common question for management candidate interviews.
-You can talk about timezone challenges and the importance of making good use of chat tools, shared calendars, virtual social events and other topics around remote working.
+You can talk about timezone challenges and the importance of making good use of chat tools, shared calendars, virtual social events, and other topics around remote working.

-27. Tell me about a time you saw an issue that would negatively impact your team.
+Tell me about a time you saw an issue that would negatively impact your team.
 How did you deal with it?

-Team members want a manager who looks after them and when necessary stands up for their interests.
+Team members want a manager who looks after them and, when necessary, stands up for their interests.
 The interviewer will be assessing whether you can do this while still acting in the best interests of the company.

-28. Tell me about a time you managed a low performer
+Tell me about a time you managed a low performer

 A core part of being a manager is getting the best out of your team.
 If possible, choose an example where you successfully managed to turn a low performer into a good performer.

-29. Tell me about a time you identified a high performer and helped their career growth
+Tell me about a time you identified a high performer and helped their career growth

 A core part of being a manager is getting the best out of the people working under you.
 In fact, it’s one of the ways you can have the most impact as a manager.
-Show that you value the career growth of all your team.
+Show that you value the career growth of all your team members.
 You can talk about processes such as action plans, regular feedback sessions, etc.

-Click here for more help on answering common people management questions
+Click here for more help on answering common people management questions.

-Other questions
+3.1.5 Other questions

-30. Tell me about a time you had to handle a customer complaint
+Tell me about a time you had to handle a customer complaint

 An almost inevitable question if you’re applying for a role that deals with customers.
 You’ll want to show that you strive to delight customers but that you also value efficiency.

-31. Tell me about a time when you had to deliver a presentation or pitch to a large audience.
+Tell me about a time when you had to deliver a presentation or pitch to a large audience.

 If giving presentations is a key part of the role you’re applying for, be sure to prepare an answer to this question.
 Focus your answer on the strategy you used when preparing the presentation and the successful impact it had.